SioKCronin/website/content/ai_notes/software_engineering/api.md

 and REST](https://www.smashingmagazine.com/2016/09/understanding-rest-and-rpc-for-http-apis/),
 not in an attempt to prove one is more universally valuable than the other, but to demonstrate situations where one might be more appropriate than the other.
-RPCs excell at actions or commands, and Phil points out an example of RESTful API that is being used to execute a command, and how this is really RPC in disguise.
+RPCs excel at actions or commands, and Phil points out an example of RESTful API that is being used to execute a command, and how this is really RPC in disguise.
 Can you think of a situation where you'd want RPC?
 My mind goes to situations where you wouldn't need CRUD, but simply to execute a command - perhaps some